-A. Compliance With Policies, Rules, Regulations
+Compliance With Policies, Rules, Regulations

-Every student is expected to know and comply with all current published policies, rules and regulations as printed in the college catalog, class schedule, and/or student handbook.
-Copies are available at each college.
+Every student is expected to know and comply with all current published policies, rules and regulations as stated in the college catalog, class schedule, and/or student handbook.
+Documents are available on each college's website.